-BTh, The Master's Seminary, MA, Trinity Theological Seminary DMin, The Master's Seminary

-Jerry has served as the Pastor-Teacher at Grace Immanuel Bible Church in Jupiter, Florida since 2001.
-After four years in the United States Air Force, Jerry worked in the private sector as a counter-intelligence representative.
-In 1991, he joined The Master's College as the Dean of Enrollment.
-Beginning in 1993, he joined the staff of Grace Community Church where he served an Associate Pastor and Personal Assistant to Dr. John MacArthur.
-During his time in California, he was also a Faculty Associate in Homiletics at the Master's Seminary, a Christian school board member, and Pastor to Family Ministries.
+BTh, The Master's Seminary, MA, Trinity Theological Seminary, DMin, The Master's Seminary Jerry has served as the Pastor-Teacher at Grace Immanuel Bible Church in Jupiter, Florida since 2001.
+After four years in the United States Air Force, Jerry worked for the Lockheed Advanced Development Company until 1991 when he joined The Master's College as the Dean of Enrollment.
+Shortly thereafter, he joined the staff of Grace Community Church where he served Sr. Associate Pastor to Dr. John MacArthur.
 Along with his teaching responsibilities, Jerry serves as President of The Expositors Seminary.
-Jerry and his wife, Louise, have four grown children and ten grandchildren.
+Jerry and his wife, Louise, have four married children and many precious grandchildren.